-- the "Golfech" protocol: 1.9 M€, - insurance proceeds paid by insurers on insurance claims made in respect of educational establishments: $0.5 \text{ M} \epsilon$, - miscellaneous sums recovered in respect of general management fees, family and Caisse d'Allocations Familiales contributions to the operation of the staff infant day-care centre at the Toulouse site: 1.2 M ε , - utilisation of health equipment stocks built up by the Région as a preventive measure for protecting its staff: 0.9 M€,
+- the "Golfech" (EDF) protocol: 1.9 M€, - insurance proceeds paid by insurers on insurance claims made in respect of educational establishments: 0.6 M \in , - miscellaneous sums recovered in respect of general management fees, family and Caisse d'Allocations Familiales contributions to the operation of the staff infant day-care centre at the Toulouse site: 1.16 M€, - miscellaneous receipts excluding European grants (grant repayments, rent, State contribution to the financing of competitive clusters, SPIRE Programme, other contributions etc...): 8.6 M€, - liquidation of SPL d'Aménagement operations: 1.8 M€, - miscellaneous financial income: 1 $M \in$, - extraordinary income: 0.1 M€, - miscellaneous capital revenue (IFSI works contributions, CHU Toulouse contribution to the regional healthcare professions training centre (PRFMS), miscellaneous repayments excluding European grants including 3.8 M€ under the FOSTER scheme agrifood section -, the proceeds of disposal of real and movable property, contributions to the financing of studies for an estimated overall amount of 9.9 M€.

-Under the current unprecedented health circumstances, protective masks play an important role in limiting the circulation of the virus.
-Wearing of masks is essential and even mandatory in public transport, in public spaces, in public buildings and in the work environment.
-In addition, in order to meet this need, the Région has ensured long-term availability of the necessary equipment to protect its staff and built up a stock of protective masks.

-For the management of protective masks, it is proposed that, as from 1 January 2021, sanitary masks will be accounted for as stock.
-For such purpose, accounts within category 602 "stocked purchases" and 603 "changes in stock" shall be used to record movements.
-These stock movements will be inventorized on an annual basis,

-- miscellaneous receipts excluding European grants (grant repayments, rent, State contribution to the financing of competitive clusters, SPIRE Programme, contributions etc..): 8 M€, - liquidation of SPL d'Aménagement operations: 2 M€, - miscellaneous financial income: 0.7 M€,

-- reversal of provisions: 2.6 M€,

-- extraordinary income: 0.1 M€,
+We also draw attention to:

-- miscellaneous capital revenue (IFSI works contributions, CHU Toulouse contribution to the regional healthcare professions training centre (PRFMS), miscellaneous repayments excluding European grants, the proceeds of disposal of real and movable property) and an anticipated contribution of 0.6 M€ from the Banque Publique d'Investissement under the terms of the agreement signed between it and the Région for the "Industry of the Future Plan": 4.4 M€.
+- ✓ an anticipated contribution of 1.2 M€ from the Banque Publique d'Investissement under the terms of the agreement signed between this entity and the Région for the "Industry of the Future Plan". - ✓ an anticipated contribution of 1.3 M€ from the Banque des Territoires as part of the "Small towns of tomorrow" programme, - ✓ an anticipated contribution of 5 M€ from the Agence Nationale du Sport to finance the extension and modernisation works at the CREPS Font-Romeu.

-Giving an income from miscellaneous sources of: 194 M€.
+Giving revenue from various sources of: 201 M€